mhattig/Wireshark/Readme.md

 data:

-Directory with output from each of the python programs to illustrate what a completed data pipeline looks like.
+This directory is a sample dataset from the python programs for a 10 minute test duration, 2 minute time slices, and 2 MAC addresses.